Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 #### Run
  Create the batch file (**.bat**)
- - Open your plain text editor, such as a Notepad or WordPad document. (e.g. *runAtlantis.bat*)
+ - Open your plain text editor (e.g. Textpad, Notepad or WordPad) and save (e.g. *runAtlantis.bat*)
  - Add the commands to run Atlantis, which should have the following format:
    ```
    atlantis -i in.nc 0 -o output.nc -r run.prm -f force.prm -p physics.prm -b biol.prm -h harvest.prm -a assess.prm -e economics.prm -s functionalGroups.csv -d outputFolder
    ```
- 3. Open the dos command prompt window, navigate to your model run directory that has the BAT files in it (and the *.exe*  file if you have not formally installed Atlantis to the command line paths), type the name of your BAT file and press ENTER.
+ 3. Open the dos command prompt window, navigate to your model run directory that has the *.bat* files in it (and the *.exe*  file if you have not formally installed Atlantis to the command line paths), type the name of your *.bat* file and press ENTER.
  ```
  C:\> cd Atlantis\run